1. Intro

 Warning

 This is the precise mathematical statement behind the usual qualitative warning: plain RMSProp can make the initial effective step scale larger than the base learning rate.
-This does not mean that RMSProp must diverge at the start.
-It means something narrower and more defensible:
+This does not imply that RMSProp must diverge at the start.
+The accurate, narrower claim is:

 • the denominator is initially underestimated,